From this site you can download all kind of stuff I made.

-DIGI_NED is the biggest project, undertaken by the VrzApDxw Group in Apeldoorn, The Netherlands and other HAM's that joined in during the project.
+DIGI_NED is a project, undertaken by the VrzApDxw Group in Apeldoorn, The Netherlands and other HAM's that joined in during the project.

 I do the software for this project (but also receive contributions from others) but there is a lot more to it than only software.
 The official DIGI_NED project webside can be found on via the following link:

 The site can also be reached via the DIGI_NED portal:

 For easy deployment of DIGI_NED digi's a 1.44 Mb bootable floppy has been designed.
 It includes a configurator; with a PC, TNC and transceiver you can make a full functional digipeater within one minute.
 It is even possible to turn the Kenwood TH-D7 portable with build in TNC into a digipeater, if the TH-D7 knows about KISS that is (not all version do, tested with the TH-D7E V2.0).
 It also works with the TM-D700 and TS-2000.